preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 .. image:: peoplerollup-settings-filter-new.png

 + **Position**: Decide where to place the filters; top, left or right.
-Tips!
-The Top position is most likely the best for this block.
+Tip!
+The Top position for Refiners is most likely the best for this block.
 + **Add filter**: Click this button to add a filter.
 + **Show Search Box**: To display a Search Box so users can search the list, select this option.